-Wonder Girls Set To Disband & Leave JYP Entertainment??— Did TWICE Sideline Them At JYP?
+Wonder Girls Set To Disband & Leave JYP Entertainment? — Did TWICE Sideline Them At JYP?

 “He said he won’t be writing lead songs for Wonder Girls albums any more, and told us to make one.
 He seemed to have more trust in us since he saw us work on the last album,” the 24-year-old singer said.

-The “Why So Lonely” lyrics were written by Wonder Girls members, Yubin, Sunmi and Hyerim but Yon Hap News reports that all four girls worked on the song.
+The “Why So Lonely” lyrics were written by Wonder Girls members Yubin, Sunmi, and Hyerim but Yonhap News reports that all four girls worked on the song.

 The music was composed by Sunmi and Hyerim in collaboration with composer Hong Ji-sang.